BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-sink.md

 ### Example

-Suppose we are in a situation where Composite Views are using the Single Composite Sink and have the following query
+Suppose we are in a situation where Composite Views are using the Single Composite Sink and have the following query:

 ```
 PREFIX schema: <http://schema.org/>